microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 ### Prerequisites

-To configure your template store with your FHIR Converter service, you need to have an Azure Storage Account created with a blob container.
+To configure your template store with your FHIR converter service, you need to have an Azure Storage Account created with a blob container.

 Refer [Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) for instructions to create one.